antoniolazaro/restaurant-searcher/README.md

 ## Logging

-- If you would like to change level log to debug, you should change this propertie on resource/application.propertie file logging.level.com.restaurant.searcher=DEBUG
+- If you would like to change level log to debug, you should change this property on resource/application.properties file logging.level.com.restaurant.searcher=DEBUG
-- You should use this config to production mode outside from a debug situation: logging.level.com.restaurant.searcher=INFO
+- You should use this config to production mode outside of a debug situation: logging.level.com.restaurant.searcher=INFO

 ## How application works